feralaes/feralpack/README.md

 # dampack: an R package for decision-analytic modeling
 The `dampack` R package implements useful functions to develop and analyze decision-analytic models in R. The current functions compute cost-effectiveness acceptability curves (CEAC) and frontier (CEAF), expected value of perfect information (EVPI), expected value of partial perfect information (EVPPI), sensitivity analysis (SA) using linear regression metamodeling including one- and two-way.

-The package also includes functions to simulate state-tranistion models and produce expected outcomes of interested.
+The package also includes functions to simulate state-transition models and produce expected outcomes of interested.

 In addition, this package includes useful functions to obtain parameters of commonly used distributions